bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

-#### Incremental flooding
+### Incremental flooding

-After flooding with slr=1 we would like to continue with slr=2.
-Can you do based on te hflooding at slr=1, without starting it all over again?
+After flooding with slr = 1 we would like to continue with slr = 2.
+Obviously we could repeat the flooding process, this time with slr = 2.
+Can we do better?
+Could we base flooding at slr = 2 on the flooding at slr = 1, without starting it all over again?

 Once you think about it, the idea is quite natural: To flood at slr=2, we want to start from the boundary of the flood at slr=1---namely the